How to Immigrate to Canada as a Refugee

 Additionally, many provinces and territories offer special healthcare programs that provide access to basic healthcare services to refugees and other vulnerable groups in Canada.

-What Kind of Legal Rights do Refugees in Canada Have?
+What Kind of Legal Rights Do Refugees in Canada Have?

 Refugees in Canada are entitled to the same legal rights as Canadian citizens, including the right to a fair trial, freedom of movement, and the right to vote.
 Additionally, refugees are protected from discrimination based on race, religion, sex, or national origin.
 Refugees also have the right to access legal aid and information on their rights and responsibilities under Canadian law.